Beginning the End of a Journey By Terri Lee

 The next day he was sitting up in the living room, we talked again about who I was.
 I showed him his hat and he took it and put it on right away. :) Zeke led our discussion of his fishing years, being in the Navy and serving in Vietnam.
 Not too long about the war.
 He'd lost friends.
 I showed him a couple photos of my mom but he still didn't remember.
 He said he's got dementia. :) We're smiling about that now.
 He gave me a hug and several hang loose signs.
 He loves that!
 He looks frail but his spirit is one of tenderheartedness, fun, a kidder, I'm sure.
 I look like my dad.

 This is a pretty overused line but what else can I say, a year ago I'd say you were absolutely crazy if you told me I'd be sitting here in Hawai'i next to my dad.

 I'd like to introduce you to my dad, Joseph Alonzo and my brother Ezekiel.

 noun 1. a column of air moving rapidly around and around in a cylindrical or funnel shape.

 Picture this...
-Ed patiently driving every mile around that Big Island, his ears always alert to what I'm thinking, feeling, needing for my cold care and yes driving!
+Ed patiently driving every mile around that Big Island, always alert to what I'm thinking, feeling, needing for my cold care and yes, driving!
 There I was in multiple layers of clothes, boxes of Kleenex, cough drops, vitamin C, sleepless nights and constant coughing.
-Each of us endeavoring to take in the stories and build relationship with a whole new family!
-At each visit I toted around my dad's sailor hat and Brigitte's tiny baby announcement preserved in an archival sleeve, of course! (once a Creative Memories consultant always a Creative Memories consultant :) Telling and retelling my story of finding them all, adding details to one that I overlooked with another.
+Each of us endeavoring to take in the stories and build relationships with a whole new family!
+At each visit I toted around my dad's sailor hat and Brigitte's tiny baby announcement preserved in an archival sleeve, of course! (once a Creative Memories consultant, always a Creative Memories consultant :) Telling and retelling my story of finding them all, adding details to one that I overlooked with another.
 How can one feel so small and funky, then larger than life at the same time?

 Legacy of Love and Ohana Complete Part 10